 There are still a few items for me to post reviews on before the arrival of Auscision's 20' foot side door containers and their long awaited 442 Class locomotive brings my 2018 layout overhaul to an end.
 Plus two model train shows that are fast approaching in August.
 Beyond that, I have some major projects to complete on the layout before worrying about where I will next exhibit my layout.
 Before that, I have one last railway adventure to head off on this weekend.

 Saturday I head off from Queensland on a week long trek across outback New South Wales and down to the Murray River on the border of Victoria.
-Despite still working on two books from my recent trip over to the southwest of Western Australia that will be out in time for Christmas, I'm approaching this trip with the mindset that it will be my last as far as collecting material to write any further books is concerned.
+Despite still working on a new book from my recent trip over to the southwest of Western Australia that will (hopefully) be out in time for Christmas, I'm approaching this trip with the mindset that it will be my last as far as collecting material to write any further books is concerned.
 There's only so much time that I can steal away from other projects to be able to entertain anything other than releasing one final book sometime in 2019.
 It's been a blast researching and writing on railways and train travel for the past 8 years, not to mention the four novels that stretch back even further to 2005.
 After explaining why in my post ending a career positively back in May this year, its hard to believe the moment is now here.
 So I'm sure you can understand why I'm looking forward to getting up at 3 am this Saturday, and driving south for one more adventure.

 Review Card: Auscision Models RH-RV Steel Coil Containers

 Final Thoughts: The unique appearance and shape of these 'butter-box' containers are a modern-era favourite of mine, and easily one of the nicest HO scale container models available!